VisioncreatorEarth/hominio/DOCUMENTATION/PKP_WALLET.md

      - Creates a challenge message (`Sign in...`) and hashes it (`keccak256`).
      - Prompts user for passkey signature via `navigator.credentials.get`, using the hashed message as the `challenge` and the stored `rawId`.
      - Formats the signature from the `assertionResponse` using `formatSignatureForEIP1271`.
-     - Calls `getSessionSigsWithGnosisPasskeyVerification`, passing the PKP public key, original message, formatted signature, passkey data (including `authMethodId`, `AUTH_METHOD_TYPE_PASSKEY`, coords, proxy address), and chain ('xdai/gnosis').
+     - Calls `getSessionSigsWithGnosisPasskeyVerification`, passing the PKP public key, original message, formatted signature, passkey data (including `authMethodId`, `AUTH_METHOD_TYPE_PASSKEY`, coords, proxy address), and chain ('ethereum' or 'gnosis').
+     - `getSessionSigsWithGnosisPasskeyVerification` calls `litNodeClient.getLitActionSessionSigs({ pkpPublicKey, litActionCode: btoa(gnosisPasskeyVerifyActionCode), jsParams: {...} })`.
+     - **Mechanism:** The full JavaScript code of `gnosisPasskeyVerifyActionCode` is Base64 encoded and sent directly to the Lit nodes.
+The nodes then:
+        1. Decode the provided code string.
+        2. Calculate its IPFS CID.
-     - `getSessionSigsWithGnosisPasskeyVerification` calls `litNodeClient.getLitActionSessionSigs({ pkpPublicKey, litActionCode: btoa(gnosisPasskeyVerifyActionCode), jsParams: {...} })`. **Crucially, this relies on the IPFS CID of the provided code having been previously registered as a Type 2 auth method.** The `jsParams` securely pass all necessary data for verification *inside* the action.
+        3. Check if this dynamically calculated CID is registered as a permitted Type 2 auth method for the target PKP.
+        4. If the CID is permitted, the `jsParams` are securely passed, and the action code is executed.
      - The Lit Nodes execute the `gnosisPasskeyVerifyActionCode` (details in Component #5 above).
      - If the action calls `Lit.Actions.setResponse({ verified: true, ...})`, the nodes generate and return `SessionSigs`.
      - Frontend stores `SessionSigs` and sets `sessionAuthMethod = 'gnosis-passkey'`.